Born

 “Signature architects” have held immense power over the arc of modern golf course design.
 Who more fitting to be that category’s leader than Jack Nicklaus?

-Nicklaus got into golf course design at the height of his professional golf career, teaming up with Pete Dye to design Harbour Town Golf Links, which debuted in 1969.
-The attachment of Nicklaus’ name to the course helped soften the ire of fellow pros in its controversial early days, which gave Dye cover to continue in his own development as a great architect.
-It was Nicklaus’ springboard into the same profession, a lucrative side-business to his on-course exploits.
+The Golden Bear got into golf course design at the height of his professional golf career, teaming up with Pete Dye to design Harbour Town Golf Links, which debuted in 1969.
+The attachment of Nicklaus’ name to the course helped soften the criticisms of fellow pros in its controversial early days, giving Dye sufficient cover to continue in his own development as a great architect.
+Harbour Town also became Nicklaus’ springboard into the same profession, a lucrative side-business to his on-course exploits.

 By adding golf course design to his storied playing career, Nicklaus followed Arnold Palmer in parlaying his success on the course into a powerful commercial brand.
-The Golden Bear went from golfer to corporation, and helped make golf course design a profitable extracurricular activity for fellow greats of the game.
+He transformed from a golfer to a corporation, and helped make golf course design a profitable extracurricular activity for fellow greats of the game.

 Jack Nicklaus airplane